REBELinBLUE/deployer/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 Before submitting your issue, please make sure that you've checked all of the checkboxes below.

 - [ ] You're running the [latest release](https://github.com/REBElinBLUE/deployer/releases/latest) version of Deployer.
-- [ ] Ensure that you're running at least PHP 7.0.8, you can check this by running `php -v`
+- [ ] Ensure that you're running at least PHP 7.2.5, you can check this by running `php -v`
 - [ ] You've ran `composer install --no-dev` from the root of your installation.
 - [ ] You've ran `npm install --production` from the root of your installation.
 - [ ] You've ran `rm -rf bootstrap/cache/*` from the root of your installation.
 - [ ] You have restarted the queue listener and node socket server.
+- [ ] You have run `artisan self-diagnosis` from the root of your installation.

 ### Describe the bug